papadopoulospb/Integration-Services-Chinook-Staging/README.md

 7. SCD_type2_ssis
 8. Make_relationshipDW_ssis

 It is very crusial to note that **before executing** SCD_type2_ssis, you must "cut" the relationship between the dimension tables and the fact table.
+Also every time you are trying to drop the tables in DW you have to "cut" the connections between the dimension tables and the fact table.

 > [!IMPORTANT]
 > It is essential to configure the **Connection Managers** and the **OLE DB** connections according to your own pc and sql server.
 Otherwise errors will occur.